thuann2cats/Sentence-Emoji-Generator-with-LSTM-architecture/readme.md

 + Love your dishes - best cake ever! 🍴
 + I miss you.
 When are you coming back? ❤️

+(Please note that the dataset is excluded from the repo due to file size limits.)

 The LSTM architecture is as follows (image from the Coursera assignment):

 ![emojifier-v2.png](images%2Femojifier-v2.png)